This page provides an overview of Google Cloud CDN cache invalidation. To learn how to invalidate cached content, read Invalidating Cached Content.

 What is cache invalidation?

 Once an object is cached, it normally remains in the cache until it expires or is evicted to make room for new content.
-You control the expiration time through normal web server configuration.
+You control the expiration time through standard HTTP headers.
 For details, refer to the expiration times section in Caching Details.

 Sometimes, you might want to remove an object from the cache prior to its normal expiration time.
 You can force an object, or set of objects, to be ignored by the cache by requesting a cache invalidation.

-It is important to ensure your backend virtual machine instances or storage buckets are returning the correct content before you request the cache invalidation.
-Otherwise, when Cloud CDN re-requests the content from your backends, it may once again cache the still-incorrect content.
+It is important to ensure the origin server is returning the correct content before you request the cache invalidation.
+Otherwise, when Cloud CDN re-requests the content, it may once again cache the still-incorrect content.